alexlehner/alexlehner.github.io/about.md

 ![Alex Lehner]({{site-url}}/images/alex-lehner-about.jpg)

 Hi!
 I'm Alex.
-I use a mechanical keyboard and dream in hex codes.
-I believe everyone should work in a restaurant once and they should continuously challenge status quo.
+I use a mechanical keyboard and live in hex codes.
 If given the opportunity and resources, I would find a way to make a sport out of rollerblading and weather balloons.

 In reality, I am a designer currently living in Tallahassee, FL.
 I have a passion for good design and development across all platforms.
 I love anything to do with mobile, UX, UI, gadgets, and IT.
 I also just finished my Master’s Degree at [Florida State University](http://fsu.edu/ "FSU Website...I didn't design it").